-7.7 Typical parameters of active sensors operating in the 13.25-13.75 GHz band
+7.8 Typical parameters of active sensors operating in the 13.25-13.75 GHz band

-The typical characteristics of the 13.5 GHz altimeter are shown in Table 13.
+The typical characteristics of 13.5 GHz altimeters are shown in Table 14.

-The typical ocean scatterometer, operating around 13.4 GHz, infers the ocean surface wind speed and direction from measurements of the ocean surface backscatter coefficient from several different azimuth angles as the antenna beams rotate about nadir.
-Table 14 shows the characteristics of the 13.4 GHz scatterometer.
+Typical ocean scatterometers, operating around 13.5 GHz, infer the ocean surface wind speed and direction from measurements of the ocean surface backscatter coefficient from several different azimuth angles as the antenna beams rotate about nadir.
+Table 15 shows the characteristics of 13.4 GHz scatterometers.

-Typical characteristics of 13.5 GHz precipitation radars are shown in Table 15.
+Typical characteristics of 13.5 GHz precipitation radars are shown in Table 16.

+Snow water equivalent (SWE) retrieval radars are multi-frequency SAR imager type sensors looking to one side of the nadir track, using the backscatter measurement sensitivity to SWE through the volume scattering properties of dry snow to retrieve snow mass information.
+Typical characteristics of SAR imager type SWE retrieval radars operating at 13.5 GHz are shown in Table 17.

-TABLE 13
+TABLE 14